yaf3/DiskChunGS/README.md

 The benchmark datasets mentioned in our paper: [Replica (NICE-SLAM Version)](https://github.com/cvg/nice-slam), [TUM RGB-D](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download) and [KITTI](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).

 0. Create a dataset folder which we can bind to the docker container.
+Then edit the dev section [docker-compose.yml](docker-compose.yml) to set the right path to your datasets.
+E.g ```- /path/to/your/datasets:/data```

 1. Download the desired dataset
 ```